I use Docker for the build environment. The Docker container runs an SSH server so I can log in and run the build scripts.

 There are various references on the web that argue if you run SSHD in your Docker containers, you're doing it wrong.

-However, in this particular case it is convenient gets the job done.
+However, in this particular case it's quite convenient.

 Build/run the docker container

 host $ bash ./build_docker.sh